 Now play the audio again, pausing for Sts to repeat.
-Give practice of any words your Sts find difficult to pronounce, modelling and drilling as necessary.
+Practice any words your Sts find difficult to pronounce, modeling and drilling as necessary.

 For d, get Sts to cover the nouns and look at 1-6 in a and b.
 They can test each other or themselves on the nouns.